ubuntu/authd/docs/howto/index.md

 Log in with SSH <login-ssh>
 ```

-## File-sharing
+## Network file systems

-Learn how to use authd with different file-sharing protocols.
+Learn how to use authd with different network file systems.

 ```{toctree}
 :titlesonly: